grubeben/194.077-Applied-Deep-Learning/README.md

 *planned:* 8h

+*Chooice: PyBullet implementation of RacecarBullet [^7]*

 Since I want to analyse the differences and areas of applicability of the different model approaches, rather then explore whether a certain application is realizable at all, I tend towards utilization of an open source environment.
 Such are:

-*DeepMind OpenSpiel and Control Suite (pysics-informed), Open AI Gym, TensorFlow TF-Agents, (Meta AI ReAgent), (pygame)* The evironments satisfy easy integrability, allow custom definition of rewards and games are a great way to visualize policies and deduce clues from the agent's behaviour.
-Some of the frameworks (DeepMind) even include analytical tools (for convergence etc.)
+*DeepMind OpenSpiel and Control Suite (pysics-informed), PyBullet, Open AI Gym, TensorFlow TF-Agents, (Meta AI ReAgent), (pygame)*

+The evironments satisfy easy integrability, allow custom definition of rewards and games are a great way to visualize policies and deduce clues from the agent's behaviour.
+Some of the frameworks  include analytical tools (for convergence etc.)

-Most interesting are OpenAIgym Atari suite for discrete action spaces and the MuJoCo environments (both by OpenAIgym and the Deepmind ControlSuite) for contiuous ones.
+Most interesting appears the TF-Agent framework, since it is integrated with the tensorflow library, supports Collab use and holds are OpenAIgym Atari suite for discrete action spaces and the MuJoCo environments for contiuous ones.
+However, MuJoCo only offers a 30day-free-trail, which might be too short for my purpose.
+As an alternative I might fall backt to PyBullet, which is opensource.

+*Note:*
 I would have loved to use an exisitng TrackMania Nations [^5] framework in order to train a policy-based agent, however, the contributors suggest 5h training on a modern GPU (something I don't have access to) for acceptable results.
 I fear running the training on my CPU will lead either to timeouts (since the agent is learning online) or enourmous training sessions.

 </details>